 You will be prompted for confirmation, press Yes.
 You will see the log of backup processing.
 Once processing is finished, switch back to Backups tab.

 Now you will see the newly created backup file.
-Click Download button and save the file, we will need it later for restoration on the new server.
+Click Download button and save the file.

 Before you switch over to the new server, review your

-app.ymlfor any optional settings such as CDN, installed plugins, and HTTPS support between the two Discourse instances (if any of that is configured).
-It is OK to configure this later after the migration as well.
+app.ymlfor any optional settings such as CDN, installed plugins, and HTTPS support between the two Discourse instances.
+It’s easier to make sure the two instances are identical before you begin restoring the backup.

-Sign up and login on your new Discourse instance at Digital Ocean.
+Sign up and login on your destination Discourse instance.

-/admin/backups and click Upload button, select the backup file you downloaded previously from your existing Discourse instance (file name ends with
+/admin/backups and click Upload button, select the backup file you downloaded previously from your source Discourse instance (filename ends with

-Once the file gets uploaded it will be listed as shown below, click Restore button:
+Once the file is uploaded it will be listed as shown below, click Restore button:

 Press Yes when prompted for confirmation.
-You will see restore process log, it may take some time but it’s automagically importing all your existing Discourse instance (Linode server) data.
+You will see restore process log, it may take some time but it’s automagically importing all your source Discourse instance data.

 Once the Restore process finishes, you will be logged out.